Digitalization, Environment & Sustainability, Occupational Safety

 iii.
 The expected savings from getting rid of the current issues and legacy solution as calculated in Table A.

 iv.
-The total cost of ownership of New HSE&S solution for future years (years 1 to 5).
+The total cost of ownership of New EHS&S solution for future years (years 1 to 5).
 The initial cost on hardware and one-time software license fees if any need to be captured as Capex in Year 0.

 v.
 The annual Net Income before taxes can be derived by subtracting the new solution cost from expected savings.